kaspiCZ/kaspi.dev/posts/20200102-lovable-ember-blueprints.md

 Note: `cs-test` is a special locale version based off cs-cz which we use in integration/acceptance tests where we want to check that the correct texts are displayed.

+Edit: we are now not generating empty files, because that caused a lot of problems with `ember-intl` at build time.
+These are explained in detail in [Ember Intl wrangling](/ember-intl-wrangling), but the final blueprint is missing the `empty` constant.

 Using the `afterInstall` hook from the CLI API, we were able run some other generator commands.
 Having looked at `component-translation`, running it suggests specifying a locale, but nothing beyond that.
 It is possible to pass arguments and options to the command though.
 By doing that, our custom version of translation blueprint can utilize them:

 ```js